capdevc/toyfs/README.md

         List the contents of the current working directory.

     tree
-        List the contents of the current directory and every subdirectory.
+        List the contents of the current directory and every subdirectory of the current directory.
+File sizes are displayed next to ordinary files and links.

 Design Decisions